pvcnt/accio/docs/docs/client/submit-command.md

 ## Usage
 ```
-accio submit [options] <run file>|<package spec>
+accio submit [options] <run file>|<package spec> [param=value [...]]
 ```

 This command requires a single argument, which is either the local path to a file containing a valid run definition, or the specification of a package.
 A package is specified under the form `<workflow id>[:<workflow version>]`.
 If the version is not specified, the workflow will be launched at its latest version.

 Options of this command allow to supplement or override any field of the run definition.
+Additional arguments are used to specify workflow parameters, under the form `key=value`.
-Options have precedence over what is defined by the file or the package specified as argument.
+Options and parameter passed as arguments have precedence over what is defined by the run file or package specification.

 Once a workflow has been successfully launched, this command prints the identifier of the runs that have been created.
 The progress of the execution can then be tracked with the `accio status` command and the run identifiers that have been provided.